BabylonJS/Documentation/content/communityExtensions/Babylon.js+ExternalLibraries/BabylonJS_and_Vue/BabylonJS_and_Vue_4.md

 ![](/img/resources/vue/vue-messages-02.png)

-as seen in `AsyncBus.ts` it implements this interace.
+as seen in `AsyncBus.ts` it implements this interface.

 ![](/img/resources/vue/vue-messages-03.png)

-`AsyncBus` is just a facade and uses the Mitt bus under the hood, but adds asynchronousity to our messaging.
+`AsyncBus` is just a facade and uses the Mitt bus under the hood, but adds asynchronicity to our messaging.

 ## The Scene Director

 The Scene Director is a simple method-call-to-message converter, so your Vue code calls code on the `SceneDirector` which creates message(s) and sends it(them) using our `AsyncBus` and as far as our BabylonJS scene is interested in a message, (it is subscribed to process a particular message, basically at low level this is calling `Mitt.$on(messageType, callback)`, it gets executed.
-When the execution finishes, the BabylonJS scene have to notiy the Scene Director, that it has finished execution.
-The Scene Director `awaits` for every send messagwe with a response message with the specific message type of `SceneDirectorEventBusMessages.SceneDirectorCommandFinished` with additional information about the executed command, including the return value in `payload`.
+When the execution finishes, the BabylonJS scene have to notify the Scene Director, that it has finished execution.
+The Scene Director `awaits` for every send message with a response message with the specific message type of `SceneDirectorEventBusMessages.SceneDirectorCommandFinished` with additional information about the executed command, including the return value in `payload`.
 Don't worry there are helpers methods and the usage is very easy.

 Let's jump to Vue!